ChemiKyle/Automated-Academic-Angst/README.md

 You'll have to define your target schools (partial/city names are ok) and field of study.
 Uncomment the GNOME or email notification sections if you want anything fancier than a text output.
 If you're a Linux or Mac nerd and want to run it regularly via cron, just fill in the path variable.
+(Be mindful of your rate, don't overload their servers; any quicker than hourly is likely overkill anyway)

 TODO: (as in I won't actually get around to it)